SonOfJ/TheFinalestProjectEver/README.md

 **Jason**
 - Finished controlled movement.
 The Pac-Man can move and will consume dots once he steps on them.
 Issues with ghosts.

+### DAY 9 - May 28, 2019
+**Christy**
+- In class, I added a point counter that displays how many dots PacMan has eaten.
+I referenced experimental code that I had before that tested out a counter that increased every time a key was pressed.